avsingh999/nd303-c1-advanced-python-techniques-project-starter-solution/README.md

 #### Task 3c: Limit the results to at most some maximum number.
 1. convert iterator to list and return that list for request n elements.
-2. check if n is less than to iterator length.
+2. check if n is less than from iterator length.